World Darts Championship: Who to watch at Alexandra Palace and will there be any shocks?

 Must-watch matches of Round One?
 Greaves, Sherrock & Ashton

 The brilliant Beau Greaves takes on Willie O'Connor this Friday night.
-She may only be 18, but 'Beau 'n' Arrow' has been averaging telephone numbers this year, so keep a very close eye on her progress.
+She may only be 18, but 'Beau 'n' Arrow' has been averaging telephone numbers, so keep a very close eye on her progress.

 After that?
 If she wins, the Doncaster thrower will face Germany's Gabriel Clemens before a potential third-round clash against James Wade.
 Now we'd all like to see that!

-Fallon Sherrock opens against 'Rapid' Ricky Evans and if she wins that, then 'The Queen of the Palace' will take on Joe Cullen next Friday night.
+Fallon Sherrock opens against 'Rapid' Ricky Evans and if she wins that, then 'The Queen of the Palace' will take on 'The Rockstar' Joe Cullen next Friday night.

 Rapid by name, rapid by nature, Evans lands his darts in under three seconds so expect some serious sparks to fly.